 In the art world, there are plenty of publications that favor print over digital; some magazines have been going strong for several decades.
 In this list, we’ve included both long-established as well as new independent publishers to you a broad range of magazines to choose from.
 So, if you’re looking for art-focused reading material, check out some of the best art magazine subscriptions you can order online today.

-Founded in 1902, ARTnews is one of the oldest and most well-known art magazines.
-It reports on the art, people, issues, trends, and events shaping the international art world.
-It’s published in print four times a year and has a readership of 180,000 in 124 countries.
+Founded in 1913, Art in America is one of the oldest and most well-known art magazines.
+It reports on the art, people, issues, trends, and events shaping the American and international art world.
+A subscription to the monthly magazine includes two bonus issues—the Art in America Guide to Museums, Galleries & Artists and the ARTnews Top 200 Collectors issue.
 Find out more here, where you can subscribe to either one or two years of magazines that will arrive straight to your doorstep.

 Founded in 1925, Apollo is one of the world’s oldest and most respected magazines on the visual arts.
 Published monthly, it covers everything from art news and debates to the work and lives of inspiring artists—both past and present.
 It also features exclusive interviews with some of the greatest collectors and creatives.
 Subscribe here to start receiving one magazine a month.
 The best part?
 The first issue is free!

-Beneficial Shock! is a bi-annual magazine for film lovers and illustration enthusiasts that champions progressive thinking.
+Beneficial Shock! is an annual magazine for film lovers and illustration enthusiasts that champions progressive thinking.
 Each issue follows a theme (such as “the mind” and “war and peace”) and visually presents ideas in humorous and unconventional ways.
-You can buy a two-year subscription here.
+You can buy magazines here.

 Aesthetica explores the best in international contemporary art, design, photography, film, music, and performance with in-depth features.
 You can choose between a print or digital subscription.
 As of writing, Aesthetica currently has a 50% sale, plus the first three issues are free.
 Check it out here.